iocafe/iocafe-doc/source/extensions/python-api/191202-asteroid-game.rst

 Note 5: Start asteroid test client
     • open new terminal
     • cd /coderoot/iocom/extensions/iocompython/examples/asteroid-client-pyglet
-    • gedit asteroid.py
+    • nano asteroid.py
     • modify line connection = Connection(root, "127.0.0.1", "tls,up") to have numeric IP address of computer running the asteroid service.
 127.0.0.1 is in same computer.
 Save the file and close gedit.
     • ./asteroid.sh

 Note 6: General
     • Line  "import pyglet" or "import kivy" in .py file causes python to load Pyglet, or Kivy, if the library is installed.
     • Python starts with command python3 Python.
-    • Ofter several different Python 3 versions are installed in same computer, so simetimes we use "/usr/bin/python3" and sometimes just “python3” to start Python.
+    • Ofter several different Python 3 versions are installed in same computer, so sometimes we use "/usr/bin/python3" and sometimes just “python3” to start Python.
     • Python needs to find /coderoot/bin/linux/iocompython.so.
 To make this happen environment variable "export PYTHONPATH=/coderoot/bin/linux" is set.
-    • Startup script ending with “.sh” sets PYLONPATH and starts asteroid test application "/usr/bin/python3 asteroid.py"
+    • Startup script ending with “.sh” sets PYTHONPATH and starts asteroid test application "/usr/bin/python3 asteroid.py"

 191202, updated 24.5.2020/pekka